Andrea Carrea: Professional career

 Andrea Carrea was born in Gavi Ligure, Italy, and was a professional from 1948 to 1958.
 For much of that time he rode as a domestique for Fausto Coppi, of whom he was in awe.
 "He was a gregario par excellence," said the journalist Jean-Luc Gatellier, "the incarnation of personal disinterest... showing to perfection the notion of personal sacrifice.
 He refused the slightest bit of personal glory."

-Carrea had the face of a "wicked fairy and [a] Cyranesque nose," said the broadcaster and historian Jean-Paul Ollivier.
 Carrea was riding for Coppi in the Tour de France of 1952 when a group rode clear of the main field on the way to Lausanne.
 Carrea went with it to protect his leader's interests.
 He said:

 Carrea had no idea until he crossed the line that he had become the race leader.
 When officials told him, he looked bewildered, then distressed, and burst into tears.
 He had to be dragged to the rostrum.
-He had oustaged Coppi and he dreaded the consequences.
+He had upstaged Coppi and he dreaded the consequences.
 He wept as he received his jersey, looking constantly down the road for the main field that included his leader.
 Jean-Paul Ollivier said:

 He did not understand and cried when he put on the livery.
 He thought the sky had fallen in.
 How would Fausto take it?
 When the champion arrived a few minutes later, Carrea went towards him in tears to offer his excuses.
 You must understand that I did not want this jersey, Fausto.
 I have no right to it.
 A poor man like me, the yellow jersey?